INTRODUCTION

 CONCLUSION

-Physical activity is a natural and effective way to boost the immune system.
-By improving blood circulation, reducing stress and lowering inflammation, exercise enhances the body’s ability to fight infections and recover faster.
-A healthy and balanced routine that includes moderate activity, strength training and relaxation exercises ensures long-term immune support.
+Physical activity is a natural and effective way to improve your immune system.
+By improving blood circulation, reducing stress and lowering inflammation, physical activity enhances the body’s ability to fight infections and recover faster.
+A healthy and balanced routine that includes moderate activity, strength training and relaxation workouts ensures long-term immune support.
 When combined with proper nutrition, hydration and quality sleep, regular physical activity becomes a powerful tool for maintaining a strong and resilient immune system.
-Prioritising movement in daily life not only strengthens immunity but also enhances overall health and wellbeing.
+Prioritising movement in daily life not only strengthens immunity but also enhances overall physical health and mental wellbeing.